Enable Starburst Warp Speed for your cluster#

 Create an EKS Managed Node Group with the desired size.
 Use this node group for

 all nodes in the cluster.
-For Kubernetes version 1.30, use the latest release of
+Use the latest generally available release of

 eksctl.